The 2.3 GHz continuum survey of the GEM project

-\abstract {Determining the spectral and spatial characteristics of the radio continuum of our Galaxy is an experimentally challenging endeavour for improving our understanding of the astrophysics of the interestellar medium.
-This knowledge has also become of paramount significance for cosmology, since Galactic emission is the main source of astrophysical contamination in measurements of the Cosmic Microwave Background radiation.} {In this paper we present the scope of the Galactic Emission Mapping (GEM) project and its results at \fc.
-Its observational program was conceived and developed to reveal the large scale properties of Galactic synchrotron radiation in total intensity and polarisation through a self-consistent set of radio continuum surveys between \fa\ and \fe.
-GEM's unique observational strategy and experimental design aim at the production of foreground templates in order to address the mutual inconsistencies between existing surveys.} {The GEM experiment uses a portable and double-shielded 5.5-m radiotelescope on a rotating platform to map 60$\deg$ wide declination bands, from different observational sites, by circularly scanning the sky at 30$\deg$ from the Zenith.
-The observations at \fc\ were accomplished with a total power receiver, whose front-end HEMT was matched directly to a cylindrical horn at the prime focus of a parabolic reflector.
-The Moon was used to calibrate the antenna temperature scale and the preparation of the map required direct subtraction and destriping algorithms to remove ground contamination as the most significant source of systematic error.} {For this first GEM survey, 484 hours of observations were used from two locations in Colombia and Brazil to yield a 69\% sky coverage from $\delta = -53\deg$ to $\delta = +35\deg$ with a horizontal HPBW of $2\fdg30$ and a vertical HPBW $1\fdg85$.
-The pointing accuracy was $8\farcm6$ and the RMS sensitivity was $9.8\pm 1.6$ mK.
-The zero-level uncertainty is 103\th{mK} with a temperature scale error of 5\% after direct correlation with the Rhodes/HartRAO survey at 2326\th{MHz} on a $T$-$T$ plot.} {}
+\abstract {Determining the spectral and spatial characteristics of the radio continuum of our Galaxy is an experimentally challenging endeavour for improving our understanding of the astrophysics of the interstellar medium.
+This knowledge has also become of paramount significance for cosmology, since Galactic emission is the main source of astrophysical contamination in measurements of the cosmic microwave background (CMB) radiation on large angular scales.} {We present a partial-sky survey of the radio continuum at 2.3\thinspace{GHz} within the scope of the Galactic Emission Mapping (GEM) project, an observational program conceived and developed to reveal the large-scale properties of Galactic synchrotron radiation through a set of self-consistent surveys of the radio continuum between 408\thinspace{MHz}\ and 10\thinspace{GHz}.} {The GEM experiment uses a portable and double-shielded 5.5-m radiotelescope in altazimuthal configuration to map 60-degree-wide declination bands from different observational sites by circularly scanning the sky at zenithal angles of 30$\degr$ from a constantly rotating platform.
+The observations were accomplished with a total power receiver, whose front-end High Electron Mobility Transistor (HEMT) amplifier was matched directly to a cylindrical horn at the prime focus of the parabolic reflector.
+The Moon was used to calibrate the antenna temperature scale and the preparation of the map required direct subtraction and destriping algorithms to remove ground contamination as the most significant source of systematic error.} {We used 484 hours of total intensity observations from two locations in Colombia and Brazil to yield 66\% sky coverage from $\delta = -51\fdg73$ to $\delta = +34\fdg78$.
+The observations in Colombia were obtained with a horizontal HPBW of $2\fdg30\pm0\fdg13$ and a vertical HPBW of $1\fdg92\pm0\fdg18$.
+The pointing accuracy was $6\farcm84$ and the RMS sensitivity was $11.42$ mK.
+The observations in Brazil were obtained with a horizontal HPBW of $2.31\pm0.03$ and a vertical HPBW of $1\fdg82\pm0\fdg12$.
+The pointing accuracy was $5\farcm26$ and the RMS sensitivity was $8.24$ mK.
+The zero-level uncertainty of the combined survey is 103\thinspace{mK} with a temperature scale error of 5\% after direct correlation with the Rhodes/HartRAO survey at 2326\thinspace{MHz} on a $T$-$T$ plot.} {The sky brightness distribution into regions of low and high emission in the GEM survey is consistent with the appearance of a transition region as seen in the Haslam 408\thinspace{MHz} and WMAP K-band surveys.
+Preliminary results also show that the temperature spectral index between 408\thinspace{MHz} and the 2.3\thinspace{GHz} band of the GEM survey has a weak spatial correlation with these regions; but it steepens significantly from high to low emission regions with respect to the WMAP K-band survey.}

 \keywords{surveys -- Galaxy: structure -- radio continuum: general -- radio continuum: ISM}

 \titlerunning{The GEM 2.3 GHz survey} \authorrunning{Tello et al.}